 Ibuprofen is not typically related to liver damage.
 However, in itself, heavy and chronic consumption of alcohol can lead to liver damage, giving rise to a condition known as alcohol-related liver disease (ALRD).
 It inflames and scars the liver, which impedes its functioning and heightens the chances of liver failure.
 In extreme cases, only a liver transplant can increase survival rates and prevent fatalities.

-However, mixing ibuprofen and alcohol together can lead to kidney damage - especially in the cases of prolonged use of both.
+However, mixing ibuprofen and alcohol together can lead to kidney damage, especially in cases of prolonged use of both.
 Alcohol consumption puts a strain on kidney functioning, while NSAIDs like ibuprofen can impact kidney functioning as they stop the production of an enzyme known as cyclooxygenase (COX) to reduce inflammation and pain.
 This changes the kidneys’ ability to filter dangerous substances from the body, which is their primary job.

 If anybody is struggling with pre-existing kidney conditions or kidney damage, then it is crucial to avoid alcohol and ibuprofen together and contact their doctor before taking either of these.